 Mastopexy implant is an operation that combines a breast augmentation and an uplift of the breast.
-It can be performed as a one-stage procedure or a two-stage procedure.
+It may also be known as a breast lift with implants.
+Mastopexy implant is the best solution for drooping breasts.
+It can be performed as a one-stage procedure or a two-stage procedure under general anaesthetic.

+The different kinds of mastopexy implant will be explained to you during your consultation.
 Mastopexy implant involves the placement of an implant under the breast to enhance the size and shape of the breast.
 Incisions are usually placed under the breast at the crease.
-Implants can be placed under the breast gland (known as sub-glandular placement), or behind the muscle.
-Where the implant is part covered by muscle and part under the gland it is referred to as a dual plane breast augmentation.
-A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet with your expectations.
+Implants can be placed under the breast gland (known as subglandular placement), or behind the muscle.
+Where the implant is partly covered by muscle and part under the gland it is referred to as a dual plane breast augmentation.
+All of the options available to you will be presented during your initial consultation.

-The shell of all implants is made of silicone and can be filled with either silicone gel or saline.
-The shell may also be coated with polyurethane foam.
-Most implants have a rough appearance to the silicone shell known as ‘texturing’.
+All implants are made up of a shell which is then filled with silicone gel or saline.
+This shell may also be coated with a polyurethane foam.
+Most implants have a rough appearance on the silicone shell which is known as texturing.

-Most patients will choose silicone gel filled implants that tend to feel the most natural and also tend to perform better in the long term compared to saline filled implants.
-Saline filled implants tend to feel less natural and are more likely to develop folds and ripples and have an inherent risk of deflation.
-Occasionally you may be offered a saline implant that can be adjusted after surgery.
+Most patients will opt for gel-filled implants as they are most natural in appearance and tend to perform better than saline-filled implants in the long term.
+Saline-filled implants can occasionally develop folds or ripples and are more at risk of deflating.
+Occasionally, you may be offered a saline implant that can be adjusted after surgery.

 Implants come in a variety of sizes and the implants are designed to fit the width and height of your chest.
 A sizing kit will be used to help you determine an appropriate size.